confluentmedical/nitinol-design-concepts/README.md

 ## Advanced Topics

-Building on the foundation of the example design and simulation material above, these next topic explore new methodologies and analysis approaches that we find interesting.
+Building on the foundation of the example design and simulation material above, these next topics explore new methodologies and analysis approaches that we are currently researching.
+This is work in progress, so proceed with caution!

 * [Volumetric FEA Postprocessing](125-volumetric-analysis) \| Advanced scripting to extract volumetric stress and strain data from an Abaqus output database.
 * [Advancing Nitinol Fatigue Prediction](205-advancing-fatigue-prediction) \| A review of present and future approaches to lifetime prediction of superelastic nitinol.